Diane Voyatzis Norwood, MS, RD, CDE

 Nephrogenic diabetes insipidus.
 EBSCO DynaMed website.
 Available at:

 Patient information publications: diabetes insipidus.
-NH Clinical Center website.
+NIH Clinical Center website.
 Available at:

 Rivkees SA, Dunbar N, et al. The management of central diabetes insipidus in infancy: desmopressin, low renal solue load formula, thazide diuretics.